Sentientism: History

-The 18th-century utilitarian philosopher Jeremy Bentham was among the first to argue for sentientism.
-He maintained that any individual who is capable of subjective experience should be considered a moral subject.
-Members of species who are able to experience pleasure and pain are thus included in the category.
-In his Introduction to the Principles of Morals and Legislation, Bentham made a comparison between slavery and sadism toward humans and non-human animals:
+The 18th-century utilitarian philosopher Jeremy Bentham was among the first writers to argue for sentientism.
+He argued that any individual capable of subjective experience should be treated as a moral subject.
+On this view, members of species that can experience pleasure and pain are included in the moral community.
+In his An Introduction to the Principles of Morals and Legislation, Bentham compared the treatment of enslaved people with sadism toward humans and non-human animals:

 The French have already discovered that the blackness of the skin is no reason why a human being should be abandoned without redress to the caprice of a tormentor [see Louis XIV's Code Noir] ...
 What else is it that should trace the insuperable line?
 Is it the faculty of reason, or, perhaps, the faculty of discourse?
 But a full-grown horse or dog is beyond comparison a more rational, as well as a more conversable animal, than an infant of a day, or a week, or even a month, old.
 But suppose the case were otherwise, what would it avail?
 The question is not Can they reason? nor, Can they talk? but, Can they suffer?